MalcolmStran/discord-music-bot/README.md

 - The bot now has improved retry logic for unstable connections
 - If issues persist, try `!disconnect` and `!play` again
 - Ensure the bot has "Connect" and "Speak" permissions in the voice channel

+**Docker/Container specific issues:**
+- The bot automatically detects container environments and adjusts settings
+- Use `!force-reconnect` for enhanced container reconnection logic
+- Error 4006 is more common in containers due to networking constraints
+- Consider restarting the container if voice issues persist
+- Ensure `DOCKER_CONTAINER=true` is set in your environment variables

 **Media conversion doesn't work:**
 - Check internet connection